 Finally, if you need extra support and/or to talk with someone, please visit/call Lifeline (13 11 14), Kids Helpline (for kids and young adults 5-25, 1800 55 1800) or Beyond Blue.
 And maybe write out their numbers/websites and stick them somewhere prominent so everyone in your household knows that help is just a mouse click/phone call away.

-On Thursday 16th September 2021 at 4pm Maggie is running her Practical Parenting in a Pandemic Webinar.
-This event is all about coping with the ongoing challenges of the pandemic and how to keep building strength and resilience for yourself and your family in the months ahead.
-You can sign up to join Maggie live or access the replay after the event.
+Maggie has created a webinar for theses times called Practical Parenting in a Pandemic.
+This webinar is all about coping with the ongoing challenges of the pandemic and how to keep building strength and resilience for yourself and your family.
+You can sign up to watch the webinar anytime for just $20 and if your school/organisation/community would like to license this content for your community, check out our bulk pricing option.

 Image credit: ©️ By oes/Adobe Stock – stock.adobe.com